Who is Monster on The Masked Singer?

 Is Monster will.i.am?

-Some followers are sure that musician Will.i.am is Monster’s true celeb id.
+Some followers are sure that musician Will.i.am is Monster’s true movie star identification.

 The rapper, who’s greatest recognized for being a member of The Black Eyes Peas, has produced quite a few hits together with The place Is the Love, My Humps and I Gotta Feeling and acted in Madagascar 2 and Rio.
-He’s presently a choose on The Voice UK.
+He’s at present a choose on The Voice UK.

-Will.i.am is a guess for a lot of viewers because the rapper has acquired many musical accolades and is presently within the UK to movie The Voice.
+Will.i.am is a guess for a lot of viewers because the rapper has obtained many musical accolades and is at present within the UK to movie The Voice.

-I reckon Monster was Will I’m, 7 trumpets on his head for the 7 grammy’s he’s received ???? #MaskedSinger
+I reckon Monster was Will I’m, 7 trumpets on his head for the 7 grammy’s he’s acquired ???? #MaskedSinger

 — THOM✌???????? (@THOMLS) January 5, 2020